trustgraph-ai/trustgraph/README.md

 ## 📐 Architecture

-**TrustGraph removes the biggest headache of building an AI app: connecting and managing all the data, deployments, and models.** As a full-stack platform, TrustGraph simplifies the development and deployment of data-driven AI applications.
-TrustGraph is a complete solution, handling everything from data ingestion to deployment, so you can focus on building innovative AI experiences.
+As a full-stack platform, TrustGraph provides all the stack layers needed to connect the data layer to the app layer for autonomous operations.

 ![architecture](TG-layer-diagram.svg)